amblount/amblount.github.io/IMA.md

 ### I won a few hackathons and was able to work with Universal Music Group 3x

-<iframe width="560" height="315" src="https://www.youtube.com/embed/iJxb6WepYO4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### I won a few hackathons and was able to visit capitol music group it was so cool.
 <img width="969" alt="Screen Shot 2021-08-15 at 2 35 47 PM" src="https://user-images.githubusercontent.com/13387349/129493571-201f408e-64f1-40ed-934b-853956019ee4.png">

 [Read about it here](https://devpost.com/amblount)

-### How did Begin to care?
+#### What did I learn?
+  - What is the music business at heart and how do artists make money?
+  - How do you create meaningful engagement online with fans?
+  - How do you create a useful music recommendation engine and where do you get the metadata?
+  - What metadata is collected about each song and how can developers query this data?
+  - Where do streaming platforms get information about the music, who owns this data?
+  - How do artists get access to data collected on music streaming platforms like Spotify and Youtube?

+I share some of that insight in this video blog I did after one of the meetings I had this summer.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/iJxb6WepYO4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### What does the music industry mean to me?
 I grew up around musicians and it was difficult for me to understand how artists make money given so many artists end up broke.
 I knew that certain people were making money in the business but honestly I didn't understand how much of the business of music works.
 I did a lot of independent research speaking with different teams inside of Universal Music Group to understand royalties, and masters and try to get a feel of who owns music specifically in a streaming era.

 ### My Family